PraveenKumarRana/DBMS-Project-Desktop-App/README.md

     - And after this the particular user it will be connected like (division officer, circle officer, customer, etc.)\
     - Be sure to run this file initially before running any python file.

-### /Server
+### /server
     - This folder contains all the different module related to the backend.

-### /Client
+### /client
     - This folder contains all the different module related to the frontend.

 ### main.py
-    - This will be responsible to connect the database and connect both frontend and backent.
+    - This will be responsible to connect the database and connect both frontend and backend.